douglas125/SelfTestingGAT_LLM/README.md

 ## TBD

+## 0.1.22

 - Add GPT 5.2
 - Upgrade to gpt-image-1.5 for image generation (from gpt-image-1)
 - Make `text_to_image` return streaming responses
 - Incorporate new tool `ToolImageAnalyzer`
 - Include LLM: NVidia Nemotron 3 Nano
+- Fix a bug that would make the chat "forget" user images

 ## 0.1.21